 This annual Christmas event allows the congregation to provide Christmas gifts for children living in the Flintville area who might not receive gifts otherwise.

 This is a supplemental food program for children who are “food insecure,” a term used to describe those who are not sure of a next meal.
 FPC volunteers order, organize, and pack the food into the BackPack bags and then deliver them to HeadStart.
 On Thursdays, 32 children in the local Head Start Program are given a bag of food items for the weekend.

 FPC, in conjunction with the Center for Aging in Huntsville, AL, offers a balance and coordination program targeting the elderly and other at-risk individuals for falls.
-This service is offered to the public free of charge on Mondays, Wednesdays, and Fridays from noon to 1 p.m. for the more advanced Balance II class and from 1 to 2 p.m. for the Balance I class.
+This service is offered to the public free of charge on Tuesdays and Thursdays at 1 p.m.
 Classes are held in the church’s Family Life Center.

 The Sanctuary Choir reaches out to the community the first Sunday of each month by heading to Bailey Manor to sing for, and with, the residents, which helps bring back memories as they sing old favorites and enjoy fellowship with the choir members.

 Members of our congregation mentor the community youth in a basketball program.
 With adult supervision, the young people govern themselves, choose their own teams and call their own fouls and infractions.
 They learn how to function as a community, compete with integrity, and show respect to one another.
 The program has as many as 50 participants.
 Snacks are provided by the church for participants as well as observers.

 Fair Trade coffee is served from our kitchen for all church events.
 This is a Presbyterian project that forms a partnership between congregations and farming families, helping them stay on their land, care for the environment, and support their families.